logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 The Logto Management API is a comprehensive collection of APIs that empower administrators to manage identity-related tasks, enforce security policies, and comply with regulations and standards.

-With the Logto management API, you can access Logto's robust backend services, which are highly scalable and can be utilized in a multitude of scenarios.
+With the Logto Management API, you can access Logto's robust backend services, which are highly scalable and can be utilized in a multitude of scenarios.
 It goes beyond what's possible with the Admin Console's low-code capabilities.

 Some frequently used APIs are listed below: